home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ## Zigbee Groups, Bindings and Unbindings

 ZHA integration support for native Zigbee Groups, as well as Zigbee Bindings and Unbindings.
 These features can be used separately or combined.
+Binding a remote directly to a bulb or group has the benefit of faster response time and smoother control.
+This can improve user visual experience like dimming lights as the remote then directly dims the light and thus does not have to make the software roundtrip via the ZHA coordinator.

 ### Zigbee Group

 A "Zigbee Group" enables native on-device grouping of multiple Zigbee lights, switches, and fans that enable controlling all compatible entities for those devices in those groups with only one command/entity.

 <div class='note'>
-Note that using a native "Zigbee Group" inside the ZHA integration instead of Home Assistant's [Group](/integrations/group/) integration should make for much faster response times and better synchronization, especially when grouping lights.
+Note that while using a native "Zigbee Group" inside the ZHA integration instead of Home Assistant's [Group](/integrations/group/) integration can improve the visual responsiveness and better synchronization grouping lights, the control commands broadcast can be rejected by devices if try to issue it to any Zigbee groups more than once or twice per minute.
 </div>

 To create a Zigbee Group click on "CONFIGURE" in the Zigbee Home Automation integration, at the top of the screen you will find "Groups", and there you can select "+ CREATE GROUP".
 Give the group a name and choose which devices that are compatible with each other should be in that group.